-How much did VHS tapes cost in the 80s?
+Didn’t VHS tapes used to be expensive in the 80s?

 The problem with this was that at those kinds of prices, people would copy movies if they wanted to watch them over and over.
 Once you could get a bare-bones VCR for $150, that VCR paid for itself with the third or fourth movie you copied.
 Prices came down once studios realized people would buy movies at a low enough price.

-Still, even before adjusting for inflation, few 1980s VHS tapes are worth what they cost when they were new.
+Still, even before adjusting for inflation, the majority of VHS tapes are worth less than they cost when they were new.

 Where to find VHS tapes

 Another good source is estate sales.
 At estate sales, everything in the house is for sale, so if there’s a box of VHS tapes in the basement, they’re for sale.
-Some older people prefer VHS over newer formats, so you can still find extensive collections of VHS tapes in estates.
+Some people preferred VHS over newer formats because they found tapes more familiar, so you can still find extensive collections of VHS tapes in estates.
 Whether it will be the kind of material you like is another question.
 But if you’re browsing for sales, look at the pictures in the basement.
 Sometimes the tapes are on a shelf like books and you’ll be able to get an idea what titles are there.
+Or they may be in a box or plastic storage container.
 Some sellers don’t bother to post a picture of the tapes, but if you see a console TV with a VCR on top of it in the basement, there are probably going to be some tapes for sale too.